fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.3.1 =
+* [Fixed] Cache-busting photo URLs are now compatible with any image file type rather than just JPG and PNG.
+* [Fixed] Fixes a bug when changing the title of additional listings pages.
+* [Changed] Changes the tested up to version number to 6.0.3.

 = 14.3.0 =
 * [Added] Adds a page title setting to additional listings pages so users can easily change "Vehicles" or "Vehicles Archive" to a title of their choosing.